ChoiDae1/ChoiDae1/README.md

   <p><strong> I'm a student dreaming of becoming an AI Researcher.<br>
   Currently, Studying at Korea University and Participating undergraduate research student of <a href="https://cvlab.korea.ac.kr/">CVLAB</a>, Vision Lab.   </strong></p>
   <div align="center">
-    <strong>If you want to know more about me, Pls take a look my CV or Blog!:relieved:</strong>
+    <strong>If you want to know more about me, Pls look over my CV or Blog!:relieved:</strong>
     <div align="center">
     :arrow_right: <a href="https://github.com/ChoiDae1/ChoiDae1/files/9692097/CV.pdf"><b>CV</b></a>&nbsp;
     :arrow_right: <a href="https://science886.tistory.com/"><b>Blog</b></a>